-For more information about the tray icons, see Server manager tray icons (explained).
+For more information about the tray icons, see Server manager tray icons (explained) on page 545.

-Start or stop the Recording Server service on page 523
+Start or stop the Recording Server service on page 547

-Stopping the Event Server service on page 525
+Stopping the Event Server service on page 549

 Stopping the Event Server service

 When installing MIP plug-ins in the Event Server, first you must stop the Event Server service and then, afterward, restart it.
 However, while the service is stopped, many areas of the VMS system will not function: